maiziezhoulab/VolcanoSV/README.md

 If the volcanosv-asm pipeline is executed successfully and completely, your final contig file should have roughly the same size as the Hifi_L2_contigs.fa from zenodo.
 For more detailed information of the assemblers, you can [click here](Assemblers.md).
 #### Hybrid assembly mode
 Different assemblers have different power for recovering segmental duplications or other complex regions.
 It is sometimes better to use different assemblers for different regions.
 We provide a hybrid mode: you can input a BED file, and specify a "in-BED" assembler and a "out-BED" assembler.
 The phase blocks that overlap with the BED file will be assembled using the in-BED assembler, while the rest will be assembled by the out-BED assembler.
-The code for this mode is 'volcanosv-asm_hybrid.py'.
+The code for this mode is **volcanosv-asm_hybrid.py**.

 For example, if you provide a 'segdups.bed`, and want to use hicanu for the segdup region and hifiasm for the other regions, you can use the code below:

 ```
-python3 ${path_to_volcanosv}/VolcanoSV-asm/volcanosv-asm.py \
+python3 ${path_to_volcanosv}/VolcanoSV-asm/volcanosv-asm_hybrid.py \
 -i Hifi_L2_hg19_minimap2_chr10.bam \
 -o volcanosv_asm_output \
 -r refdata-hg19-2.1.0/fasta/genome.fa \
--bed segdup.bed \
+-bed segdups.bed \
 -inasm hicanu \
 -outasm hifiasm \
 -t 10 \